-Anaheim, California (October 5, 2005) – With a global annual sales projection of 16,000 unites, the Volvo Car Corporation is highly optimistic of the all-new C70's success.
+With a global annual sales projection of 16,000 units, the Volvo Car Corporation is highly optimistic of the all-new C70's success.
 In the U.S. sales are expected to account for 50 percent of the global volume or approximately 8,000 units annually.

 “It takes a generation to become an established player in the premium segment for open cars.
 Having built up a considerable body of knowledge and consolidating our credibility even further, we expect to double sales compared with the first generation’s best year,” said Volvo Car Corporation President Hans-Olov Olsson.

 The first generation C70 Convertible peaked in 2004 with sales of over 8,000 vehicles globally.
 The annual sales target for the all new C70 is projected to be just over 16,000 units.
 The all-new 2006 Volvo C70 will be marketed worldwide.
 The largest market is the USA, which is expected to account for 50 percent of the C70's volume.
 The UK and Germany are also major convertible markets and the three countries will together account for approximately 75 percent of sales of the all-new Volvo C70.

 The all new Volvo C70 will make its appearance at the Frankfurt Motor Show and sales will commence during the first half of 2006.
 In the U.S. customers should be able to take delivery of their new C70s by late springtime.

 TWO CARS IN ONE

 Thanks to the beautiful curves of the retractable hardtop, purchasers of the second generation Volvo C70 can have the best of both worlds.
 Volvo is the first manufacturer on the market with a three-piece steel paneled top.